Mobile Legends: Bang Bang World Championship: The Golden Road

-The Golden Road is a term used in Mobile Legends: Bang Bang esports to describe the achievement of a single team winning all major titles within a competitive season.
+The "Golden Road" is a term used in Mobile Legends: Bang Bang esports to describe the achievement of a single team winning all major titles within a competitive season.
 This includes victories in both domestic league splits, the Mobile Legends: Bang Bang Mid Season Cup (MSC), and the Mobile Legends: Bang Bang World Championship (M-Series).
-The expression is analogous to the concept of the Golden Road in League of Legends, where it denotes a team’s complete sweep of domestic and international tournaments within the same year.
+The expression is analogous to the concept of the Golden Road in League of Legends, where it denotes a team's complete sweep of domestic and international tournaments within the same year.
 The term is commonly employed by esports commentators and analysts to highlight a team's pursuit of a perfect competitive season.
+It is similar to a grand slam in tennis or in Counter-Strike.

 Since the game's release in 2017, only a limited number of teams in Mobile Legends: Bang Bang have had the opportunity to pursue the Golden Road.
 However, no team has successfully achieved the feat to date, with most being eliminated during either the Mid Season Cup (MSC) or the World Championship (M-Series) stages.